KevinAndrewHudnall/From-Distance-to-Nearness/code/README.md

 K = MakeRandomTree(MaxOffspring, MaxGens);
 ```

 The returned value is the number of terminal leaves in the finite tree.
-In the notation of the manuscript, this is the recursive offspring count \(K\).
+In the notation of the manuscript, this is the recursive offspring count $K$.

 For the manuscript settings: